arei/npmbox/README.md

 npmbox
 -------

-UPDATE March 10, 2015: v2.3.0 of npmbox is now available with a bug fix for permission problems across multiple operating systems.
+UPDATE June 28, 2016: v3.0.0 of npmbox is now available with upgrades all around and a bunch of small fixes.
+Also, support for npmbox from git repos, which may help with some offline installs.

+Also worthy of note is that npm, inc. has begun thinking and working in how to do this within npm itself (and hopefully obsoletting this project entirely).
+There's a good blog post over at npm, inc called "dealing with problematic dependencies in a restricted network environment" that details some of the problems: [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)

 -------